 Your car battery is one of the essential parts of your vehicle.
 It plays a significant role in the day-to-day function of your car.
 When starting your car engine, it is needed to power the electrical components present in your vehicle, such as the radio system, GPS, and lights.
 It can be highly frustrating when your car battery lets you down when you need it most, and you are forced to call a mechanic.
 You may be forced to incur unprecedented costs.

 It is, therefore, necessary to know the right time to replace your car battery.
 It would help to check car battery sizes to ensure you order the right one.
+If your car battery won’t hold a charge, here are a few signs that it’s now time to replace your car battery.
 The life of a battery varies based on three key factors: